oorestisime/oioannou/src/content/blog/internal-company-agent-lessons.md

 In [my recent AI engineering setup article](/blog/ai-engineering-setup-15-months-later/), I briefly explained how an observability project at [Bold.org](https://bold.org/) turned into an internal company agent.

-The short version is that we had structured backend events in ClickHouse, engineers could investigate them with SQL, and I wanted to see whether an agent could do the same.
+The short version is that back in January 2026 we had structured backend events in ClickHouse, engineers could investigate them with SQL, and I wanted to see whether an agent could do the same.
 It worked, so I kept connecting more company systems.
 Within weeks, people across Bold.org's engineering, product, support, and operations teams were using it.

 That summary makes the path sound much cleaner than it was.